-As an Atlanta Falcon, Devonta Freeman has never known anything other than being the lead back in the offense.
+As an Atlanta Falcon, Michael Turner has never known anything other than being the lead back in the offense.
 His three seasons of more than 300 carries in his four years with the Falcons can attest to that.
 The only season he didn't gain more than 1,2000 yards or get 300 or more carries was in 2009 when an injury caused him to miss five games.

 This season, things are a little different and Turner will add 2012 to the list of seasons where he hasn't achieved the benchmarks that he's made a regular occurrence.
 With a stronger emphasis on the passing game this year from the offense, Turner and his running have taken a back seat to the pass.
 Add to that the regular use of second-year back Jacquizz Rodgers and it's no surprise why Turner is on pace for 230 carries this year.